 Q1.
 Can I charge different fees for different types of patients?

 A. In general, the answer is “no”.
 In most states, the law prohibits you from “dual fee” schedules or charging higher fees to insurance payers, even though the cost of billing to insurance carriers is certainly more.

 Q2.
 Is there a “legal” way to offer patients discounts off of my regular fee?

 A. As above, you should have one “regular fee.”
-However, most states do permit some sort of “time of service” (TOS) discount.
+However, most states do permit some sort of “time of service” (TOS) discount — the problem is that most don’t have what is permissible in writing!
 The other prevailing discount that is allowed in most states is a reduced fee due to a financial hardship.

 Q3: How much of a cash discount am I legally allowed to give to my patients?

 A: First, strike the word “cash discount” from your vocabulary.
 You do not have two fees – one for cash and one for insurance.
 You may, however, offer a TOS discount for prompt payments for services rendered that day.
 Secondly, the question of how much discount is too much is the subject of much rumor and fuzzy logic.
 I have yet to run across a state that has a law that specifies exactly how much one may discount their services in the TOS scenario.
 However, if your discount is considered too steep by your state board, you can certainly be in trouble.

 Q4.
 What about reducing fees for patients who can’t afford care?

 A. Believe it or not, most states and most payer contracts permit you to offer a hardship discount on an individual basis to your patients.
 Generally, this requires written documentation of what constitutes your hardship criteria, but there is no universally accepted determination of such criteria.
 However, on the flip side, if you deem that every one of your patients (or even every non-insurance patient) is a hardship, your “criteria” would be suspect.